 - What kind of dog is suitable for your family?

 One of the things that first time dog owners should remember is that while puppies are probably the cutest things in this world, sooner or later, they will still get big.
 See to it you do the research first to know how big a specific breed can get.
 When your home has limited space, getting larger breeds will be a mistake.
 If you don’t have lots of free time for dog walks, high energy dogs will not be your best choice.
 If there are kids in the family, you also have to consider if a dog can be around children.
-(Read the article on which type of dogs are kid friendly)

 Good and Bad Sides of Adopting a Dog